Research at the Dan L Duncan Comprehensive Cancer Center

 We’re bringing our vision to life through the continued pursuit of genomic research and the rapid translation of new discoveries into improved patient care.

 The Dan L Duncan Comprehensive Cancer Center has organized its research activities into seven programs to enhance interactions between investigators.

 These programs are supported by many sources of funding including philanthropy but are primarily funded through competitive research grants from the NCI and other institutes of the NIH.

 Disease-oriented Working Groups

-The Duncan Cancer Center also has disease-oriented working groups focused on particular cancer types.
+The Dan L Duncan Comprehensive Cancer Center also has disease-oriented working groups focused on particular cancer types.
 These multi-disciplinary groups bring together clinicians and investigators to translate scientific findings into coordinated patient care.
 These groups may work within or across our formal research programs.

 - Head and Neck

 The Cancer Evolvability Program creates a gateway between clinicians and basic scientists who are working toward more precise testing, treatment and cures for cancer.

 Dr. Bert O'Malley's passion for understanding how human cells works leads to insight in developing new therapies to treat breast cancer.